If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Walk Along the Waterfront

 Take a walk along the waterfront from Queens Wharf all the way around to Oriental Bay Beach or beyond.
-This walk will take you past numerous great old architecture, restaurants, cafes and food stalls, Te Papa Museum, sculptures, marinas and play areas for young children.
+This walk will take you past numerous great old architecture, restaurants, cafes, food stalls, the Te Papa Museum, sculptures, marinas, and play areas for young children.

 Behind the Te Papa Museum is the sculpture “Solace in the Wind.”